Changing Culture: 5 Principles for Interdependent Leadership

 Best beliefs drive best practices drive best beliefs.
 Like an infinity loop, beliefs and practices are mutual and interdependent.
 They should reinforce one another for success.

 Based on these 5 principles, we’ve seen executives, leadership teams, and entire organizations “grow bigger minds,” creating an organizational culture capable of learning, changing, and succeeding together, interdependently.

 Managing Culture Change: 4 Phases (Not 4 Steps)

 Our approach to leading and managing organizational culture change is focused on growing bigger minds and fostering the thinking that allows for creative collective action in the face of complexity.
 Based on the above 5 principles, we use 4 broad, overlapping, and reinforcing phases.

-It begins with an assessment of the current level of leadership culture and a look at the capability required by the business strategy.
+It begins with an assessment of the current level of leadership culture (is interdependent leadership present, or not yet?) and a look at the capability required by the business strategy.
+Does your organization know how to create a strong leadership strategy?

-What does culture change look like?
+What does leading and managing the culture change look like?
 How does interdependent leadership play out in business and leadership strategies, the learning process, and organizational work targets?
 What are the beliefs and behaviors required?
 As senior leaders’ understanding of the change process grows, they’re better able to frame the change challenge and engage other leaders.

 Once senior leadership has internalized the change work and discerned the way forward, they begin to spread the new culture into the broader organization.
 The same beliefs and practices that moved the leadership culture at the top are taught, practiced, and required elsewhere in the organization.

 These 4 phases aren’t simple.
 Many traditional step-by-step change management methodologies regard human beings as things to be managed.
 Yet people aren’t things.
 They’re complex beings with minds and imaginations and beliefs.
 They have to engage and participate in order to learn and change.

 That’s why this work isn’t for everyone.
-But if senior leadership is fully engaged and aligned, they become adept at their own collaborative learning.
+But if the senior leadership team is fully engaged and aligned, they become adept at their own collaborative learning.
 Then the senior team is able to immerse larger numbers of leaders from across the organization and develop toward a critical mass for enterprise-wide change.